BikLab/BINF8770-SciComm/Week8-Competence-and-Risks.md

 * People shift their opinions towards the direction of “high credibility sources” in the short term (info coming from scientific journals, esteemed scientists)
 * Fluent speech (cutting out pauses, hesitations, filler words, and repetitions) increases perceptions of the speaker’s competence – so definitely practice your public speaking skills, and get good at this!
-* Reducing jargon and using plain language increases perceptions of competence – readers “subconsciously punish technical language” (study by Daniel Oppenheimer)
+* Reducing jargon and using plain language increases perceptions of competence – readers “subconsciously punish technical language” (study by Daniel Oppenheimer) - a good practical exercise for this is Upgoer5 (communicate your research using only the most ten hundred common words): https://splasho.com/upgoer5/
 * Using statistics and numbers increases perceptions of competence, while narrative storytelling decreases competence perceptions (but note that storytelling helps foster warmth beliefs, which is also important!)
 * Font choice, poor quality printing (i.e. low toner), and poor audio quality can lower the perception of a writer/speaker’s intelligence and competence
 * Professional attire and presentation quality also increase competence perceptions